Five techniques proven to help reduce stress in the moment

 It’s a scary thought, but virtually everyone I know is under pressure with deadlines, high performance expectations and responsibilities.

-Speak to any parent, and they feel a sense of failing the never-ending scroll of perfect parenting “do’s and don’ts” (big fat yawn and face plant).
+Speak to any parent, ones looking at reducing stress, and even ones that aren’t, they feel a sense of failing the never-ending scroll of perfect parenting “do’s and don’ts” (big fat yawn and face plant).

-And pretty much no student ever said “yeah uni is cruizey” or “I have a real handle on this semester”.
+And pretty much no student ever said “yeah uni is cruizey”, bring on some more” or “I have a real handle on this semester”.
 The norm tends to be “uni is too much!”

 And re work…. is there any career that’s relaxing??
 I feel like every career I hear about is either high pressured, demands ridiculous hours or has extremely high performance expectations.
-Maybe there are some exceptions, but this seems to often come at a price of trading some of your sole.
+Maybe there are some exceptions, but this seems too often come at a price of trading some of your soul.

-And yes I know, there are some examples of real life human Buddha’s who have a zen life with the money means to survive, but the majority of us are feeling swamped and paddling around trying to keep our head above the water.
+Yes I know, there are some examples of real life human Buddha’s who have a zen life with the money means to survive… but the majority of us are feeling swamped and paddling around trying to keep our head above the water.